Washington approves banning 'gay panic' defense of homicide

 OLYMPIA, Wash.
 (AP) — A measure prohibiting homicide defendants from claiming a defense that panic brought on by a victim's sexual orientation or gender identity has been passed by lawmakers in Washington state.

-Eight states — California, Connecticut, Hawaii, Illinois, Maine, Nevada, New York and Rhode Island — had legislatively banned the use of gay or transgender panic as a legal defense, as of July 1, 2019.
+Nine states — California, Connecticut, Hawaii, Illinois, Maine, Nevada, New Jersey New York and Rhode Island — have legislatively banned the use of gay or transgender panic as a legal defense.

 The Washington measure, passed by the Senate on a bipartisan 46-3 vote Wednesday, is named after Nikki Kuhnhausen, a transgender teen who was killed last year, The Columbian reported.